» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Indications

-Used in the treatment of hypertrophic cardiomyopathy, and systemic hypertension, and because of its specificity it may be used in CHF with caution.
+Used in the treatment of hypertrophic cardiomyopathy, systemic hypertension, and tachyarrhythmias.
+Due atenolol’s specificity it may be used in CHF with caution.

 Drug Interactions or Contraindications

-Aluminum containing acids, NSAIDS, salicylates, oral ampicillin, clonodine will decrease the effect of atenolol.
+• Aluminum containing acids, NSAIDs, salicylates, oral ampicillin, clonidine will decrease the effect of atenolol.

 Adverse Reactions